Contents - Index

 4) 3D Surface: displays a 3-D rotatable surface projection using orthogonal or perspective coordinates (available only with the 3-D plotting option selected during setup).

 5) 3D Polygon/Points: displays up to 6 polygons optionally with points and/or lines on a rotatable surface projection using orthogonal or perspective coordinates.
-(Available in the Professional version.)
+(Available in the Professional license.)

-6) Symbol Color: display a plot of Y versus X with symbols colored to represent the values of Z. (Available in the Professional version.)
+6) Symbol Color: display a plot of Y versus X with symbols colored to represent the values of Z. (Available in the Professional license.)

 Note that all six types of X-Y-Z plots have additional options that can be viewed or changed after the plot is constructed by right-clicking on the plot to bring up the Modify Plot dialog.